lodauria/Individual_Assignments/README.md

 - If the projector is open **AND** there is too much light **AND** is lecture time **=>** (if lights are on **=>** switch lights off) **ELSE** (if lights are off **AND** curtains are open **=>** close the curtains)
 - If the projector is closed **AND** there is low light **AND** is lecture time **=>** (if curtains are closed **=>** open curtains) **ELSE** (if curtains are open **AND** lights are off **=>** switch on the lights).

-## What data are collected and by which sensors?
+## Sensors description

 ### Light sensor

 The light condition is measured based on the electric resistance of a photocell (GL5528) placed in the room.
-Using the circuit below is possible to measure the photocell electrical resistance from an analog pin of the STM32 board.
+Using the circuit below is possible to measure the photocell electrical resistance from an analog pin of an STM32 board.

 <img src="./src/photo_res.jpg" width="300"> <img src="./src/photo_circ.png" width="500">